Saim-Hashmi/Python-Programming-for-Online-Students/README.md

 # Python-Programming-for-Online-Students

-Untitled1 is the 1st class assignment
+Assignment 1 is the 1st class assignment.

-Assignment 02-11-2019 is the 2nd class assignment of marksheet.
+Assignment 2 is the 2nd class assignment.